 Heather Orr is a textile designer.
-She moved to Folkestone nearly 3 years ago and makes interior items with a reclaimed ethos.
+She moved to Folkestone in 2017 and makes interior items with a reclaimed ethos.
 She uses recycled cotton from the fashion industry and up-cycles furnishings, experimenting with different processes to get the end product.
 Heather also has a fascinating cord-making machine in the corner of her studio.
 This helps her create the unique yarn for her products.
 Folkelife, intrigued by the creative, went to meet Heather in her studio in Digital Glassworks.

 “My partner works all across Kent and suggested we come down to Folkestone for the weekend.
 We were looking for somewhere to move to with a slower pace of life.
 From here, I can still get up to London where I teach, it’s so quick and easy.
 Yet, I love my studio space here, and the space in our lives helps me to create too.”